 Resources

-Plain-English definitions of the marketing, SEO, and AI terms we use with clients.
+Plain-English definitions of the marketing, SEO, and AI-search terms we use with clients.

 - AI Overviews

-- Google's AI-generated summaries that appear at the top of some search results.
-They compress multiple sources into a single answer and cite the pages they drew from.
-To rank in AI Overviews a page needs clear, fact-led passages, a topical authority signal, and crawl access for GoogleBot and Google-Extended.
+- Google's AI-generated summaries at the top of some search results.
+They compress multiple sources into one answer and cite the pages they drew from.
+Getting into AI Overviews requires clear, fact-led passages, a topical authority signal, and crawl access for GoogleBot and Google-Extended.

 - CAC (Customer Acquisition Cost)

-- The total cost to acquire one paying customer, measured as total marketing + sales spend divided by new customers in a given period.
+- The total cost to acquire one paying customer: total marketing and sales spend divided by new customers in a given period.
 For service businesses, CAC should typically be recovered within one to three months of recurring revenue.

 - CLS (Cumulative Layout Shift)